 How Can Republic Wireless Offer Such Low Rates?

 How can a cell phone provider offer these rock bottom prices, have great service and survive?
-I’m glad you asked, because switching to their service can save you hundreds of dollars a year.
+I’m glad you asked because switching to their service can save you hundreds of dollars a year.

 Republic Wireless uses wireless networks (WiFi) instead of cell networks whenever possible to make phone calls, send text messages and for all data consumption purposes.

-They pass these savings along to their consumers in the form of lower rates and I have to say, I’m quite impressed with their offerings.
+They pass these savings along to their consumers in the form of lower rates.
+I have to say, I’ve been quite impressed with their offerings.

 These days, we’re almost always around a source of WiFi.
-I know I have WiFi at my home, at work and at many of the stores I shop at on a regular basis like the grocery store and Home Depot.
+I know we have WiFi at our home, at work and at many of the stores we shop at on a regular basis like the grocery store and Home Depot.

 Be A Part Of Their Thriving Community